 As director of the Pulmonary Rehabilitation Program at McConnell, Dr. Mutchler performs evaluations and oversees the treatment plan for patients with pulmonary disease.
 He also is currently the tuberculosis controller for several areas in Ohio.
 His areas of special interest include ventilator management, cardiopulmonary interactions and exercise testing, infections of the chest and pleural disease.

 Dr. Robert Perkins received his undergraduate degree from the University of California, Davis and completed his medical studies at The Ohio State University College of Medicine.
 Dr. Perkins did his residency at The Ohio State University Department of Physical Medicine and is board certified in Physical Medicine and Rehabilitation and Electrodiagnosis.
-Dr. Perkins serves as the medical director for the Rehabilitation Unit at Madison County Community Hospital and is the team physician for Mifflin High School.
+Dr. Perkins serves as the team physician for Olentangy High School.
 His areas of special interest are spinal disorders, minimally invasive spine procedures, musculoskeletal disorders, sports medicine and electrodiagnosis.
-Dr. Perkins sees patients at the McConnell Spine Sport & Joint Center and also at Physical Medicine Associates Riverside and Springfield offices.
+Dr. Perkins sees patients at the McConnell Spine Sport & Joint Center and also at Physical Medicine Associates at Riverside.

-Dr. Joseph Ruane is the medical director of the Spine, Sport and Joint Center at the McConnell Center .
-He cares for patients experiencing acute and chronic conditions, including sports injuries, arthritis and chronic tendinitis and tendinopathy.
+Dr. Joseph Ruane is the lead physician of the Spine, Sport and Joint Center at the McConnell Center.

 Dr. Ruane is board certified in family practice medicine.
 He completed a fellowship in sports medicine with Horizon Orthopedic and team physicians for the Cleveland Indians.
-He is trained in acupuncture through the UCLA School of Medicine and currently serves as team physician for the Columbus Blue Jackets of the National Hockey League.
+He currently serves as team physician for the Columbus Blue Jackets of the National Hockey League.

 Dr. Ruane's practice is dedicated to comprehensive musculoskeletal care.
-He uses multi-modal care to treat the spectrum of acute injuries to chronic pain.
+He uses all modern treatments and techniques to treat the spectrum of acute injuries to chronic conditions.

 Dr. Jeffrey Strakowski completed his undergraduate studies at Indiana University and received his medical degree from the Indiana University School of Medicine.
 He did his residency at The Ohio State University in physical medicine and rehabilitation.
-Dr. Strakowski is board certified in physical medicine and rehabilitation and has subspecialty certifications in electrodiagnostic medicine, pain management and spinal cord injury medicine.
+Dr. Strakowski is board certified in physical medicine and rehabilitation and has subspecialty certifications in sports medicine, neuromuscular medicine, pain management and spinal cord injury medicine.
+He is ABEM certified in electrodiagnostic medicine nad ADRMS certified in musculoskeletal ultrasound.
 His areas of interest include electrodiagnostic medicine, rehabilitation, musculoskeletal and sports medicine and musculoskeletal ultrasound.
 Dr. Strakowski sees patients at the McConnell Spine Sport & Joint Center and also at Physical Medicine Associates at Riverside.